 Loss of a role or path

-Grief, disruption, or uncertainty that coaching cannot hold
+Grief, disruption, or uncertainty that benefits from clinical depth

 A decision with weight

-A move that needs more than advice — it needs real thinking
+A move that needs more than advice — it needs real reflection

 What you can expect